edgeai-systems/edgeai-labeling/README.md

 - Manual labeling: minutes per image
 - Auto labeling: seconds per image ⚡
 ---
+## 💬 What users say

+>"Finally some automation for labels" 🔥

+---
 ## ⚡ Try it in 30 seconds